mbebenita/design/AstSemantics.md

 The same operators are available on 64-bit integers as the those available for 32-bit integers.

+## Boolean operations

+WebAssembly doesn't have a dedicated boolean type; boolean values are repsented using the `i32` type.

+  * `bool.not`: logical not (return 0 if operand is non-zero, 1 otherwise)

 ## Floating point operators

 Floating point arithmetic follows the IEEE 754-2008 standard, except that: